SWIM: Stochastic Warm Inflation Module to generate and analyse Warm Inflationary power spectrum: Determining the semi-analytical power spectrum using SWIM

 We have also compared the runtimes of \texttt{SWIM} and \texttt{WI2easy} for each of these models, and have observed that, despite solving several realizations of stochastic evolutions, \texttt{SWIM} is not only comparable to \texttt{WI2easy} but also outperforms \texttt{WI2easy} in most of the cases.
 We have furnished the performances of \texttt{SWIM} and \texttt{WI2easy} in Table~\ref{tab:runtime_table}.
+It is to note that the longer initial condition search times in \texttt{SWIM} stem from the use of a robust brute-force optimization routine that repeatedly solves the exact background equations to determine the inflaton initial conditions yielding the desired number of $e$-folds.
+While this approach is computationally more expensive than dedicated root-finding methods adapted in \texttt{WI2easy}, it provides a model-independent framework applicable to arbitrary warm inflation potentials and dissipation coefficients.
+Furthermore, in the strong dissipative regime $(Q \gg 1)$, the background equations become increasingly stiff, requiring smaller adaptive integration steps and thereby increasing the computational cost.
+We aim to incorporate more efficient root-finding strategies to accelerate the initial condition search in the future versions of \texttt{SWIM}.